Tax on property income in Croatia

 Personal allowances extended to both domestic and foreign taxpayers are not applicable to property income.

-Rental income from property is taxed at 12%, with allowed deductions fixed at 30% of the incurred expenses.
+Rental income from property is taxed at 12%, with allowed deductions fixed at 30% of the gross rent.

 Surtax is levied on top of the tax due from taxpayers by local authorities at the following rates: